Nurse Practitioner vs Doctor: What’s the Difference?

 - Cost of living

-Generally speaking, becoming an NP costs much less than a doctor.
-Medical school is entirely in-person while there are online programs for NPs.
-All of the classwork is completed online while clinicals are in person with a preceptor.
+Generally speaking, becoming an NP costs much less than becoming a doctor.
+Medical school is entirely in-person, while there are online programs for NPs.
+All of the classwork is completed online, but clinicals are in person with a preceptor.

 Regardless of becoming an NP or MD, the cost of education continues to rise.